dekoza/mtgpl/docs/_sources/MOR.rst.txt

 :mtgtip:`Pulling Teeth<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/c/6cdce79d-c8a6-4172-8211-7cf2dcb8bf2d.jpg?1562879129|https://scryfall.com/card/mor/75/pulling-teeth?utm_source=api>`
    Clash with an opponent.
 If you win, target player discards two cards.
 Otherwise, that player discards a card.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Revive the Fallen<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/b/8b0aa3c8-9e11-4917-956b-35b77a100761.jpg?1562879898|https://scryfall.com/card/mor/76/revive-the-fallen?utm_source=api>`
    Return target creature card from a graveyard to its owner's hand.
 Clash with an opponent.
 If you win, return Revive the Fallen to its owner's hand.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Scarblade Elite<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/b/1bd5c2b6-fcb2-4865-a0e5-9af59d94ae5a.jpg?1562877163|https://scryfall.com/card/mor/77/scarblade-elite?utm_source=api>`